polysocket/.github/profile/README.md

 ### Why UDP

 Polysocket aims to do as little as possible.
 Adding delivery guarantees or ordered streams is possible on top of UDP.
-Polysocket focuses on enabling communication between devices as seamless and efficient as possible and robust to changes in the underlaying infrastructure.
+Polysocket focuses on enabling seamless, and efficient communication between devices.

 ### Why not use X